pvgenuchten/training-gitops-sdi/docs/3-catalogue-publication.md

 [Compose](https://docs.docker.com/compose/) is a utility of docker, enabling setup of a set of containers using a composition script.
 A composition script can automate the manual startup operations of the previous paragraph.
 We've prepared a composition script for this workshop.
 The script includes, besides the pycsw container, other containers from next paragraphs.

-Clone the workshop repository to a local folder (You don't have git installed?
+Clone the workshop repository to a local folder (You don't have Git installed?
 You can also download the repository as a [zip file](https://github.com/pvgenuchten/training-gitops-sdi/archive/refs/heads/main.zip)).

 ```bash
 git clone https://github.com/pvgenuchten/training-gitops-sdi.git